How to Make an Outline for an Academic Paper

 There's no "right way" to shape your argument.
 Every paper will be different, and the organization will depend on the topic you're writing about.
 For example, if you're comparing two books, you can write first about one and then about the other, or you can mix examples from both books throughout your paper.
 For a history paper on a specific time period, you might choose to organize your paper around different aspects of that period, such as politics, social issues, or the role of women.

-Write the outline
+Write an outline

-Once you're organized you can start your outline.
-The headings will depend on how your paper is organized, but in general you want to have a heading for every concept or topic you're going to cover.
-For a longer paper, this might be chapters, while for a short paper you might list individual paragraphs.
+Once you're organized, you can start your outline.
+The headings will depend on how your paper is organized, but in general, you want to have a heading for every concept or topic you're going to cover.
+For a longer paper, this might be chapters, while for a short paper, you might list individual paragraphs.

-Imagery of light and darkness in Heart of Darkness and Lord of the Flies
+Topic: The imagery of light and darkness in "Heart of Darkness and Lord of the Flies."

 - Provide background information

 - Lord of the Flies by William Golding; published in 1954.
-The novel depicts the a group of schoolboys who become violent when stranded alone on an island.
+The novel depicts a group of schoolboys who become violent when stranded alone on an island.

-- Thesis: Both Golding and Conrad use imagery of light and darkness to demonstrate the transformation of their characters from civilized men and boys into savage animals.
+Both Golding and Conrad use imagery of light and darkness to demonstrate the transformation of their characters from civilized men and boys into savage animals.